By: SafeHome.org Research | Published: March 2021

 Tolerance Levels of Each Activity

-Our study of neighborly criminal activity concludes with a look at each individual crime and how people would theoretically respond were they to witness it occuring within their immediate home surroundings.
+Our study of neighborly criminal activity concludes with a look at each individual crime and how people would theoretically respond were they to witness it occurring within their immediate home surroundings.

 Property theft and damage were the most likely behaviors to be reported.
 This makes sense, as this causes the witness to incur a financial burden in order to fix the damage/theft, unless they can catch the instigator and hold them responsible.